rlt3/tree-talk/README.md

 ## How do I use this?

-Just clone the repo and pop "treepost.lisp" into your interpreter.
+Just clone the repo and pop "tree-talk.lisp" into your interpreter.
 If you want to play around `treepost` is the procedure you're looking for. `(treepost 'update)` will spit out some information.